FahadR004/Gated-Counter/README.md

 Time Period = 2 × 327.68μs = 655.36μs
 Frequency = 1/655.36μs = 1.52587890625 kHz

-I originally implemented the circuit in Verilog but I have added the SystemVerilog implementation as well.
-Both implementations differ only slightly in syntax but will give the same output and waveform.

 ## Waveform
 Following is the waveform of the implemented gated counter: